 (d) exclude from, or include in, the application of this Code or instrument concerned any person, subject matter or circumstance.

-“sign” includes the affixing of a seal or the making of a mark.
+sign includes the affixing of a seal or the making of a mark.

-“statutory declaration” means a declaration made under an Act, or under a Commonwealth Act or an Act of another jurisdiction, that authorises a declaration to be made otherwise than in the course of a judicial proceeding.
+statutory declaration means a declaration made under an Act, or under a Commonwealth Act or an Act of another jurisdiction, that authorises a declaration to be made otherwise than in the course of a judicial proceeding.

-“statutory instrument” means an instrument (including a regulation) made or in force under or for the purposes of this Code, and includes an instrument made or in force under any such instrument.
+statutory instrument means an instrument (including a regulation) made or in force under or for the purposes of this Code, and includes an instrument made or in force under any such instrument.

-“swear”, in relation to a person allowed by law to affirm, declare or promise, includes affirm, declare or promise.
+swear, in relation to a person allowed by law to affirm, declare or promise, includes affirm, declare or promise.

-“word” includes any symbol, figure or drawing.
+word includes any symbol, figure or drawing.

-“writing” includes any mode of representing or reproducing words in a visible form.
+writing includes any mode of representing or reproducing words in a visible form.

 (2) In a statutory instrument —

-“the Code” means this Code.
+the Code means this Code.

 [Clause 12 amended in Gazette 29 Sep 2006 p.
 4249.]